gaecer/OpenWeatherTest/README.md

   - London

 When the app start the user is notified about the app is going to detect the GPS position, if user allow the detection the app get the weather forecast of the user's position, otherwise it shows the London weather forecast.

+I've remapped some OpenWeatherMap icon with some custom icon (much more cool), and also the background of the app changes according to the weather conditions.

 **Unit Test:**
 Inside the project you can find MainControllerTests class on where you can find a couple of unit test to run (testSetDays, testSetTemps).